Rinzler1011/personalwebsite/src/content/note/en/content.md

 ---
-title: Content Creation Guide
+title: First Blog
-timestamp: 2025-04-04 00:00:00+00:00
+timestamp: 2025-12-01 18:10:00+00:00
-series: Astro
+series: Life
-tags: [Content, Demo]
+tags: [Life, Travel]
-description: "Comprehensive guide to the theme's three sections: Notes, Jottings, and Information, helping users understand content types and publishing standards."
+description: "First Blog Post - Just a dump of the past year of my life"
 toc: true
 top: 1
 ---

-The theme's content can be divided into three sections: Notes, Jottings, and Information.
+The theme's  can be divided into three sections: Notes, Jottings, and Information.
 Each section carries different content types and publishing purposes, designed to meet diverse expression and reading needs.

 ## Notes